-The Canadian Institute of Forestry/Institut forestier du Canada (CIF-IFC) National Awards Ceremony was held virtually on Wednesday, October 6, 2021 as part of the 2021 National Conference and 113th Annual General Meeting.
-Brad Epp, President of CIF-IFC, was the moderator of this long-running annual tradition that recognizes the unique and outstanding contributions made by forest practitioners and professionals to forestry in Canada.
+The 2023 CIF-IFC National Awards Ceremony was hosted on September 25, 2023 at the Vancouver Island Conference Centre as part of the 2023 National Conference and 115th Annual General Meeting.
+Loni Pierce, (incoming) President of CIF-IFC, was the moderator of this long-running annual tradition that recognizes the unique and outstanding contributions made by forest practitioners and professionals to forestry in Canada.
 In one of his last duties as (outgoing) CIF-IFC President, Doug Reid congratulated and took photos with each of the Award recipients present.

 FOREST CAPITAL OF CANADA DESIGNATION

 The Forest Capital of Canada Designation was established in 1979, and focuses on the valuable role forests play in the socio-economic and environmental health of our communities – past, present and future.
 Originally delivered by the Canadian Forestry Association, the CIF-IFC now administers the legacy program, and designates a community or region to host a celebration of its forest resources for a period of 12-24 months.

 - The recipient of the designation for 2024 is Mackenzie Region of Northwest Alberta

 The Mackenzie Region is 80,000 square kilometers within the Boreal Forest of Northwest Alberta, and everything they do is connected to the forest or the land in some way.
 Their land mass is substantial – about the size of New Brunswick – and over 70% of the region’s citizens are involved with, rely on, or work in the forest in some capacity.
 The Mackenzie Region is made up of forestry, energy, agriculture, trapping, tourism, and a whole lot of history and vibrant cultures.

 Recognizes unique and outstanding achievements in forestry in Canada.
 This award has the objective of encouraging excellence in the forestry profession.